-5.1 Automatic Generation of Keystates
+5.1.
+Automatic Generation of Keystates

-Automatically generated keystates may be useful for the documentation of workflows or to provide an undo history to the user.
+Automatically generated keystates may be useful, e.g., for the documentation of workflows.
 In contrast to keystates, generated on demand, automatically generated keystates lack in the determination of the structure of interest (see Section 4.2).
 Furthermore, constraints must be defined to describe when a keystate is generated automatically.
-One option is to generate a keystate after each single interaction, like changing the color of one structure, move the camera a little bit or disabling a structure.
+One option is to generate a keystate after each interaction, like changing the color of one structure or move the camera.
 This fine granularity turned out to be too fine.
-Since too many keystates are generated, e.g. disabling five structures in short succession would leads to five keystates with only minor differences, but only one new visualization, the user may be interested in.
-Therefore, we allow a certain time range where all changes made in are combined in one keystate.
+Since too many keystates are generated, e.g. disabling five structures in short succession would lead to five keystates with only minor differences, but only one new visualization, the user may be interested in.
+Therefore, all changes made in a certain time range are combined in one keystate.
 To discretize the movements of the virtual camera, we use a rest time approach, where a new keystate is generated after a certain rest time of the camera.
 Thus, different movements that are performed in fast sequence are combined in one keystate.
-To visually separate automatic from manually generated keystates, they are prominent framed with different colors (see Figure 1).